 - Annually, in November, ACHA-Emeritus will be asked to renew to verify their intent to remain emeritus for the following calendar year to ensure that the College has current contact information.

 - This status is fully recognized by the College.

-By completing the application, Emeritus applicants will attest to the following:
+By completing both the application and Certemy workflow, Emeritus applicants will attest to the following: